 CEATL has two sets of aims, one internal and one external.
 On the internal front we gather information on the situation of literary translation and translators in the member countries and share experiences and examples of best practice.
 On the external front we defend the legal, social and economic interests of literary translators in a European context, which includes EU lobbying and reacting publicly to trends or events impacting on our profession and on the quality of literary translation.
 We help individual member associations to strengthen the position of literary translators in their countries.

 The delegates from the member associations come together once a year at the annual general meeting, which is hosted by the associations in rotation.
 The CEATL executive committee is made up of at least three elected members, who serve for two years and are eligible to re-election.
 The executive committee fulfils the mandates voted at the annual general meeting and undertakes the necessary actions to further CEATL’s aims.

-The current board was elected by the General Assembly in Vienna on 26 April, 2013.
+The current board was elected by the General Assembly in Milan on 4 June, 2015.

-- Holger Fock (hfock%40ceatl%2Eeu), Vice-President – Verband deutschsprachiger Übersetzer literarischer u. wissenschaftlicher Werke (VdÜ, Germany)
+- Holger Fock (hfock%40ceatl%2Eeu), President – Verband deutschsprachiger Übersetzer literarischer u. wissenschaftlicher Werke (VdÜ, Germany)

 - Ildikó Lőrinszky (ilorinszky%40ceatl%2Eeu), Secretary – Magyar Műfordítók Egyesülete (MEGY, Hungary)